Breithorn

 The Breithorn is considered the most easily climbed 4,000 m Alpine peak.
-This is due to the Klein Matterhorn cable car which takes climbers to over 3,820 m (12,700 ft) from Zermatt for a starting point.
+This is due to the Klein Matterhorn cable car which takes climbers to over 3,820 m (12,700 ft) from Zermatt as a starting point.
 The standard route (SSW flank) is from the Italian side of the mountain (the south side) and continues over a glacial plateau before climbing to the summit on a 35 degree snow slope.
 However, inexperienced mountaineers may run into severe difficulty if caution is not taken near cornices or in bad weather.
 For experienced climbers wanting more of a challenge, the half traverse of the Breithorn crest is another option.

 The Breithorn was first climbed in 1813 by Henry Maynard (climber), Joseph-Marie Couttet, Jean Gras, Jean-Baptiste Erin and Jean-Jacques Erin.